MicrosoftDocs/sql-docs/azure-sql/database/resource-limits-vcore-single-databases.md

 <sup>2</sup> Latency numbers are representative for typical workloads at steady state, but are not guaranteed.

-#### Notes

-**Note 1**: Hyperscale is a multi-tiered architecture with separate compute and storage components. for more information, see [Hyperscale service tier architecture](service-tier-hyperscale.md#distributed-functions-architecture).
+<sup>3</sup> Hyperscale is a multi-tiered architecture with separate compute and storage components.
+For more information, see [Hyperscale service tier architecture](service-tier-hyperscale.md#distributed-functions-architecture).

 ## Hyperscale - provisioned compute - DC-series